Second-Order Approximation of Limit Order Books in a Single-Scale Regime: Introduction

 Following \cite{HorstSecondOrderApproximations2018} we allow the LOB dynamics to depend on volume indicators such as the volume at the top of the book or volume imbalances between the bid and ask side.
-In that paper, starting from the first-order approximation derived in \cite{HorstWeakLawLarge2017}, the authors derive a second-order approximation for LOBs in which limit orders arrive at a much higher rate than market orders.
-If the first-order approximation of the price process is constant, they were able to rescale by a fast rate, in which case the limiting volume fluctuations could be described by an infinite dimensional SDE.
+In that paper, starting from the first-order approximation derived in \cite{HorstWeakLawLarge2017}, the authors derive a second-order approximation for LOBs under the standing assumption that the proportion of market orders and spread placements among all order book events converges to zero in the scaling limit.
+If the first-order approximation of the price process is constant, they were able to rescale by a fast rate corresponding to volume changes, in which case the limiting volume fluctuations could be described by an infinite dimensional SDE.
 With the first-order approximation of the price being constant, this choice of scaling describes the dynamics when the LOB is observed on a very fast time scale and over very short time periods during which volumes change but prices do not.
 Allowing for a non-degenerate first-order approximation of the price process required a slower scaling rate.
-In the slower scaling regime, the second-order approximation of the price process converges to a process with a mean-reverting component, while the volume dynamics converge to a PDE with random coefficients.
+In the slower scaling regime, the second-order approximation for the price and volume density process followed a coupled SPDE system driven by a one-dimensional Brownian motion originating solely from the price fluctuations.
 This choice of scaling describes the LOB dynamics when the book is observed on a much slower timescale and longer time periods, where volume fluctuations average out but price fluctuations persist.

-In both scaling regimes the proportion of market orders and spread placements among all events (order arrivals and cancellations) is decreasing in the scaling rate and converges to zero in the scaling limit.
+In contrast to our previous work \cite{HorstWeakLawLarge2017,HorstSecondOrderApproximations2018}, this paper accounts for the empirically well-documented fact that the proportion of market orders among all events does not vanish on intermediate time scales, and consider a one-sided (for simplicity) LOB model in a single (``critical'') scaling regime in which prices and volumes change on a common time scale; in particular we allow for a fixed ratio of market to limit orders in the scaling limit.
+Our choice of scaling describes the LOB dynamics on intermediate time scales where neither price nor volume fluctuations average out.